-DIY NS-1000M speaker stands might seem like a strange thing to talk about but one thing you will need to get the most out of the great Yamaha NS-1000 is a good pair of stands.
+DIY Yamaha NS-1000M speaker stands might seem like a strange thing to talk about until you try to find a suitable pair of stands for your own NS-1000s.
+One thing you will absolutely need to get the most out of the great Yamaha NS-1000 is a good pair of stands.

 Yamaha’s original SPS-500 stands for the NS-1000 are not easy to find.
 There are other designs out there but the SPS-500 are really nice as you can see from the pics below.

 So, whilst it’s difficult to get a pair of the original Yamaha stands, I decided to design and build a pair that would be easy for the average DIY’er to replicate.

 I recommend this DIY NS-1000M speaker stands project for anyone looking to put their own Yamaha NS-1000M speakers on stands and this article describes the basic construction process and results.

 First, get the wood.
 I used square-section pine for the legs and had 8 x 300mm lengths cut at my local hardware store.
 I also had 4 x 18mm MDF panels cut to the same dimensions as the NS-1000M top and bottom panels – 295mm x 375mm.